talmolab/lab-website/index.md

 ---
 title: Home
+nav:
+  order: 0
 ---

 # Welcome to Talmo Pereira's Lab at Salk!

 Our group's emphasis is on building computational tools that leverage deep learning and computer vision to study complex biological systems.

-Our core areas of interest include **quantification of animal behavior**, **phenotyping of plant root systems** and **neural network-based modeling of the brain**.
+See below to learn more about our work.

 {%
   include link.html